Girls Entering Grades 3-11

 Sample Activity Classes include: archery, arts & crafts, astronomy, bb, canoeing, dagorhir (foam sword-fighting), dancing, drama, drawing, kayaking, nature, photography, pottery, riflery, rocketry, and wilderness survival skills.
 Each camper will be able to choose two activity classes based on availability.

-Each week has a different theme that ties into the week's activities and provides links to spiritual contexts.
+Each week has a different theme that guides week's activities and provides context for spiritual discussions.
 Each theme culminates in a grand theme meal towards the end of the week, where girls are encouraged to dress the part!

 Parent & Camper Testimonials